 One of the most common situations that create the need for bankruptcy is a loss of income or change in income earning ability.
 This can take the form of anything from a lay-off to a prolonged injury or illness.
 Unless you have insurance that provides for payments to be continued when you are without work or unable to work, you could quickly find yourself behind in debt repayments to the point the debt is being put into collections.
 Many loan and credit companies now offer a special program when you open an account with them that offers to cover your payments for 3 to 6 months in the event of job loss or disability.
 There are even life insurance policies and homeowner policy riders that will offer to do the same.

 The other reason that people may find themselves considering bankruptcy is a change in marital status.
 Divorce, or the death of a partner, can radically change your ability to meet payments in a timely manner.
 Divorce can seriously impact debt repayment as responsibility for certain debts may be reassigned from a joint accountability to an individual during the divorce judgment.
 Divorce, or the death of a partner, can also limit the income coming in significantly and hamper ability to meet repayment agreements.
-Contact your fort worth bankruptcy attorney if you want to find out more.
+Contact your bankruptcy lawyer dallas if you want to find out more.

 Being an active duty service member can also cause significant interruption to debt repayment.
 While the Servicemember’s Civil Relief Act does much to help active duty service members to prevent having to declare bankruptcy, there is much it does not cover as well.
 The loss of income and benefits suspension that may occur when a reserve member is activated may surpass the protections of this act and threaten the safety and stability of their dependents without bankruptcy protection.